 Because of these and similar circumstances there is a possibility that an expungement, even if it is available and granted, won't solve your problems.
 An attorney can help you determine whether an expungement will help your unique situation and discuss other options that may better meet your needs.

 Easier Said Than Done

 There are many different factors that influence whether a court will be willing to grant an expungement.
 Certain crimes are virtually always ineligible for expungement, while even minor crimes typically have conditions that must be met in order to qualify for expungement, which is often viewed as a discretionary action on the part of the court even where a crime is eligible and conditions are met.

 Most jurisdictions require that the petitioner have few convictions and no arrests or convictions for a significant period before applying.
 The petitioner certainly must have completed the punishment and probation for their most recent conviction, but there's often a significant period of time that needs to pass since the completion of a sentence or probation before the petitioner becomes eligible for expungement

 The seriousness of the convictions is carefully considered, as are statements by probation officers, prison authorities, and others regarding the petitioner's rehabilitation.
 Most jurisdictions will refuse to grant expungement for most felonies that involve rape, murder, sexual assault, crimes against minors, and serious weapons charges.
 Even relatively minor convictions can prevent the grant of expungement if there are too many of them.

-If you are interested in learning more about expungement of an arrest or criminal conviction, you should contact an attorney to discuss expungement eligibility and procedural guidelines in your area.
+If you're interested in learning more about expungement of an arrest or criminal conviction, you should contact a local criminal defense attorney to discuss expungement eligibility and procedural guidelines in your area.
 An experienced attorney will be able to explain what (if any) expungement options are available in your state or county for your particular circumstances, and will guide you through each step in the expungement application process.
 Find a criminal law attorney near you today.
-Contact a competent local attorney for a free case review to get started.